 GSK publishes an Annual Report and for the shareholder not needing the full detail of the Report, a Summary document.
-These are available from the date of publication on the website.
 The Summary is sent to all shareholders.
 Shareholders may elect to receive the Annual Report by writing to the registrars.
 Alternatively shareholders may elect to receive notification by email of the publication of financial reports by registering on www.shareview.co.uk.

-Copies of previous financial reports are available on GSK's website.
-Printed copies can be obtained from the registrars in the UK and from the GSK Response Center in the USA.
+Copies of previous financial reports are available from the registrars in the UK and from the GSK Response Center in the USA.